horans/json-locale-tool/README.md

 ### Margin with baseline

+To eliminate differences between current translation and baseline language.

 1. Import baseline locale `en.json` as current.
 2. __Do check__ `Skip Updated` in settings.
 3. Import margin locale `zh.json` as previous.